mohammedsallam/central_readme/DOC/installation.md

 ## To install project follow next steps.
+You need to install Composer first on your machine, you can download and install Composer from [#Here](https://getcomposer.org/doc/00-intro.md)

    1- Install composer.packages.

-    You need to install Compser first on your machine, you can download and install Composer from [#Here](https://getcomposer.org/doc/00-intro.md)

     composer install

    2- Create .env file.